Sit up straight when I'm talking to you, son!

 (Hey, ho!
 Hey, ho!
 Hey, ho!
 Hey, ho!)"

-.
-Separate from but similar to the concept of "beef," a MC term for calling out another rapper for his lack of lyrical skills.
+Often can become Nerdcore.
+Separate from but similar to the concept of "beef," an MC term for calling out another rapper for his lack of lyrical skills.

 - In an animated snack commercial, right on the heels of a bunch of students, an old lunchlady starts rapping at least as competently as the rest of them.
 Everyone stops and stares at her.
 The commercial seems to take for granted (as the kids certainly do) that for some reason, this is Not Cool.